AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 Logical View
 ```

+## 6. Connectivity Testing after Applying the Network Segmentation

+Verify that each test instance can ping each other.

-## 6. Connectivity Test Using the Gatus App
+### 6.1 Connectivity Test Using the Gatus App

 Navigate to your POD Portal, locate the `Gatus widget`, and select **_aws-us-east-2-spoke1-test1_** as an example.